GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ```
 ## State Management
 ### What are Stateful and Stateless widgets and how do I use them?
 In React Native, we do not have state-specific components, you can call `setState` in any component provided it manages that state.
-In Flutter, we have Stateful and Stateless widgets where you can use `setState` only in [StatefulWidget](https://docs.flutter.io/flutter/widgets/StatefulWidget-class.html).
+In Flutter, we have Stateful and Stateless widgets where you can use `setState` only in a [StatefulWidget](https://docs.flutter.io/flutter/widgets/StatefulWidget-class.html).
 ```javascript
 // React Native
 class App extends Component {